henriqueumeda/Property-Maintenance-Blight-Ticket-Fines/README.md

   <img  src="images/streamlit-app.png">
 </p>

+- Then, I analysed all non-compliant residents in order to propose a solution that would increase the number of full paid tickets, helping the state (acquiring more default cash) and the residents (paying off the debts)

 # Project Motivation

 The base problem was from the [Detroit Blight Ticket Compliance](https://www.kaggle.com/c/detroit-blight-ticket-compliance/overview) kaggle competition organized by The Michigan Data Science Team (MDST) and the Michigan Student Symposium for Interdisciplinary Statistical Sciences (MSSISS) partnered with the City of Detroit.
 There were two major competitions, prediction and visualization, but I decided to create a solution using both.
-As I was implementing my solution, I came up with the idea of building a platform to do the predictions with a trained machine learning model.
+As I was implementing my solution, I came up with the idea of building a platform to do the predictions with a trained machine learning model and reducing the number of default tickets.

 # Repository
 - csv - The folder with all csv files used